Barhebraeus: Life

 Barhebraeus was born in 1225 or 1226 AD under the rule of the Rum Seljuks and lived through a succession of regimes including the Crusaders, the Ayyubids, and later the Mongols.
 He was a native of Melitene (modern-day Malatya), then a major metropolitan and cultural centre of the Syriac Orthodox Church.

-His father, Aaron (هارون بن توما الملطي) was both a deacon and a renowned physician, known to have treated the Mongol general Yasa'ur during the siege of Melitene.
+His father, Aaron (هارون بن توما الملطي) was both a deacon and a renowned physician, known to have treated the Mongol general Yasaʾur during the siege of Melitene.
 This profession placed the family among the patrician class, to which his mother also belonged.
 He had at least one brother Safi (often called Barsauma) and probably three more named Michael, Muwaffaq, and Quphar.
 Barsauma's monastic name was later changed to Gregory upon ordination.

 The family remained in Melitene until 1242–1243.
 After Aaron's medical service to Yasaʾur, they moved to Antioch, where Barhebraeus continued his studies, and at around seventeen years of age, he became a monk and began to live as a hermit upon ordination by Patriarch Ignatius III David.
-Influenced by his father, Barhebraeus left Antioch and travelled to Tripoli, a Crusader state at the time, to begin his study of medicine alongside Saliba bar Jacob Wajih of Edessa — the future Maphrian Ignatius IV (1253–1258).
-His expertise eventually secured him the position of personal physician to Hulagu Khan, which was remarkable achievement.
+Influenced by his father, Barhebraeus left Antioch and travelled to Tripoli, a Crusader state at the time, to begin his study of medicine alongside Saliba bar Jacob Wajih of Edessa—the future Maphrian Ignatius IV (1253–1258).
+His expertise eventually secured him the position of personal physician to Hulagu Khan, which was a remarkable achievement.
 He later undertook practical training in Damascus under Jamal al-Din ibn al-Rahbi al-Dimashqi at the Nur al-Din Hospital.